IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 ## Strategy

-This game was created with the intent to catch the atention of anyone who comes across this game.
+This game was created with the intent to catch the attention of anyone who comes across this game.
-The targeted audiance of this game is to evryone and all ages looking for a fun strategy game that has some time to pass weather it is a quick lunch break or a brather just wanting to rellax.
+The targeted audience of this game is to everyone and all ages looking for a fun strategy game that has some time to pass whether it is a quick lunch break or a breather just wanting to relax.
-It is a simple game and esaly understandible
+It is a simple game and easily understandable

 ## Scope

 The Game will:

--  Acept a user input
+- Accept a user input
--  Create a random choise from the bot
+- Create a random choice from the bot
 - Compare the values
 - Evaluate who won the round
--  Incroment the score of the winner of the round
+- Increment the score of the winner of the round
 - Evaluate who won the best of five games
 - Reset the score after five games

 ## Structure

-The game will be structuerd with user expeariance in mind, it will be displayed on a single page with no overflow.
+The game will be structured with user experience in mind, it will be displayed on a single page with no overflow.
-Whether it is a large screen or mobile divce it should fit all on the screen not destarcting the user with any scroling effects, not breaking the users atention of the game.
+Whether it is a large screen or mobile device it should fit all on the screen not detecting the user with any scrolling effects, not breaking the users attention of the game.

 ## Skeleton

-Some feuters of the wireframe has change as the development of the game went on, as I felt some features would be better incorperated innto the disng than others
+Some features of the wireframe has change as the development of the game went on, as I felt some features would be better incorporated into the design than others

-This is the original wireframe desing
+This is the original wireframe design

 ### Wireframe